 Common mistakes auditors make in Excel

-• Building single-use spreadsheets that break when next year's trial balance has a different number of rows.
-Use structured tables, named ranges, and dynamic formulas (Table references or OFFSET-COUNTA) so the file adapts automatically.
-A working paper that requires two hours of maintenance before it can be used is not a template.
-It's a liability.
+• Building single-use spreadsheets that break when next year’s TB has a different number of rows.
+Use structured tables and named ranges with dynamic formulas (Table references or OFFSET-COUNTA) so the file adapts automatically.
+A WP that requires two hours of maintenance before it can be used is not a template.
+It’s a liability.

 Get practical audit insights, weekly.